Things We Didn't Think Could Happen in America - 3.22

 No serious person thinks that our system, our electoral system, could be influenced in any way.

-Well, little did anybody know, and apparently uh maybe Obama did know by then that Hillary had already paid Russians and Russian government sources through a a foreign national by the name of Christopher Steele to say all sorts of unproven and now disproven things about President Trump to manipulate the American people.
+Well, little did anybody know, and apparently maybe Obama did know by then that Hillary had already paid Russians and Russian government sources through a foreign national by the name of Christopher Steele to say all sorts of unproven and now disproven things about President Trump to manipulate the American people.

-Anyway, back to the House Intel Committee for a second, in terms of collusion with Trump's Republican campaign.
+Anyway, back to the House Intel Committee for a second in terms of collusion with Trump's Republican campaign.

 The summary says that none of the interviewed witnesses provided any evidence of collusion, coordination, or conspiracy between the Trump campaign and the Russian government.

-The findings said the committee found no evidence, this is new, that Trump's pre-campaign business dealings formed any basis for collusion with Russia during the campaign, or that meetings between the Russian ambassador and Trump associates represented coordination in any way.
+This is new, that Trump's pre-campaign business dealings formed any basis for collusion with Russia during the campaign or that meetings between the Russian ambassador and Trump associates represented coordination in any way.

-You're not going to hear about this tonight on any cable news network, but now this report exonerates Trump not only of any collusion charges, this is a 14-month investigation.
+You're not going to hear about this tonight on any cable news network, but now this report exonerates Trump not only of any collusion charges.

-You've had 14 months of lies, 14 months of hysteria, 14 months of breathless coverage, and now they don't talk about Trump Russia collusion.
+You've had 14 months of lies, 14 months of hysteria, 14 months of breathless coverage, and now they don't talk about Trump-Russia collusion.

 They have been talking about, well, what about the financial dealings?